swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/mentoring_groups.md

 ### Mentoring Groups Highlights

-We are offering curriculum-specific mentoring this time around.
-Both mentors and mentees can choose which tools they are most interested in from the following list:
-+ Git
-+ Shell
-+ Python
-+ R
-+ SQL

-Once a topic has been picked, participants can choose the type of mentoring they want for their chosen tool:
+Participants can choose the type of mentoring group they'd like to belong to:
 + Lesson Maintenance
   - Contributing to current lesson development
   - Contributing to lesson maintenance
 + Teaching Workshops
   - Developing confidence and skill in teaching
   - Preparing to teach a specific lesson (i.e. Python)

-We will also offer mentoring that is more general in nature.
-For those who would like to develop greater skill in community building, either of these mentoring opportunities might suit:
 + Organizing Workshops
   - Logistics of organizing a workshop (e.g. marketing, registration)
   - Logistics of running a workshop (e.g. recruiting instructors, distributing tasks)